Hieu-iceTea/ARS.CODEDY/README.md

 3. Building the database structure and sample data.

-    Go to the folder `_Docs / DataBase_Script` in the project root directory, find the file `ARS_ScriptDatabe_Create_Insert.sql` and run it with MyPHPAdmin.
+    Go to the folder `_Docs/DataBase_Script` in the project root directory, find the file `ARS_ScriptDatabe_Create_Insert.sql` and run it with MyPHPAdmin.

 ## Using